phil-m-kopp/phil-m-kopp.github.io/docs/articles/posts/tech/security-privacy-stragety/security-privacy-stragety.md

    - however possibly at the expense of a bit of user experience due to encryption (e.g. file previews are harder to achieve then)
  - if you're currently not using a cloud storage service, e.g. it's in most cases recommended because
    - having important documents and private project files backuped around to clock transparently is hugely convenient
-   - self-hosting has limited advantages over zero-knowledge cloud storage at comparible total costs
+   - self-hosting has no real advantages over zero-knowledge cloud storage for most
-     - especially if the risk of messing up one's server setup or rather effort required to preven it is considered as well
+     - unless your needs are special (e.g. require storage >8TB, full control also over metadata)
+     - total costs are comparible (electricity, hardware, your time...)
+     - if server administration and security isn't your hobby, expect considerable time invest or sub-par security compared to reputable cloud providers
    - makes fulfilling a proper 3-2-1 backup strategy much easier, which is also recommended for high security which in turn depends on secure backups of auth methods
  - while prices per GB drop significantly with more expensive plans, many providers currently max out at 2 TB for private plans
    - from then on storage can often only be increased by much more expensive family or business plans